 This point touches on how the generals conducted the war.
 While Hart (a military man himself) often sympathizes with the military’s side of the story, he points out that the generals lacked strategic imagination.
 At least at certain points and times, Hart shows how Hitler had greater grand strategic insight.
 Hitler and his generals often clashed.
 They had profound class differences.
 The Prussian aristocracy surely resented the social mixing engendered by the Nazi regime.
 But Hart shows that the differences between them also had roots in their personalities and training.
 Hitler’s poetic mind gave him a potentially greater field of vision than his technocratic generals.

 But this “greater field of vision” needs moral and “physical” roots.
 Art has no merit for its own sake.
-Hitler often preferred the great and memorable deed to reality.
+Hitler often preferred the great, memorable, and perhaps imaginary deed to mundane reality.
 If he were to win the war, it would have to be on his aesthetic terms.
 So he ordered what in his mind were “gallant last stands” that really condemned his troops to slaughter.
 The “Battle of the Bulge” had no real possibility of success due to lack of air support and supplies, but it would be so much more heroic than waiting behind fortified positions behind the Rhine.
 Hitler seemed to live more fully in the world of Wagner’s operas than reality.

 Hitler may have had at times greater strategic insight than his generals.
 But this distance from reality made it so that he could never bother with mundane details.
 As far as children are concerned, meat comes from the grocery store, and water comes from the faucet.
 Hitler never either could or would take logistics like supplies into account.
 That is why Germany could fall prey so quickly to “imperial overstretch.”
 General Halder warned Hitler that, “Our danger is that we win all the battles except the last one,” and this proved prophetic in Africa, Russia, and even Europe.
 Like Hannibal and Napoleon before him, Hitler forgot the need for political as well as military conquests.